Chart Color Schemes

 The level of residential development activity in Mango Hill was found to be higher than 90% of real estate markets across the country

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Mango Hill has seen around 239 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 1,197 homes were approved, with an additional 74 approved so far in FY-26.
-On average, 3.6 new residents arrive per dwelling constructed over these five years, indicating demand outpaces supply, which typically influences prices and competition among buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Mango Hill has around 239 new homes approved annually.
+Between FY-21 and FY-25, approximately 1,197 homes were approved, with 74 so far in FY-26.
+This results in an average of 3.6 new residents per year arriving per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development